Azure/azure-openapi-validator/docs/rules.md

 Please refer to [resource-name-restriction.md](./resource-name-restriction.md) for details.

+### ResponseSchemaSpecifiedForSuccessStatusCode

+Validates if 200 & 201 success status codes for an ARM PUT operation has a response schema specified.

+Please refer to [response-schema-specified-for-success-status-code.md](./response-schema-specified-for-success-status-code.md) for details.

 ### RPaasResourceProvisioningState

 Verifies if a Azure resource has a corresponding 'provisioningState' property.
 If the 'provisioningState' is not defining explicitly , the client will drop the state when the service does return it.